Frequently asked questions

 Can I refund or exchange my tickets?

-The Dominion Theatre does not provide ticket refunds or exchanges unless the performance is cancelled or rescheduled.
 Please click here to refer to our terms and conditions.

 Is the Ticket Agent I’ve booked through reputable?